This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 Along with the above you will need the following yarn for your eggs:

-See my other crochet patterns using lightweight yarn – you might find your next project there too!
+See my other worsted weight crochet patterns – you might find your next project there too!

 Size and Tension